Vyral/base-template/_posts/2018-07-11-advice-about-purchasing-a-newly-constructed-home.md

 {% include pullquote.html %}

 **3. Stay involved with the building process.** You should keep in regular contact with your contractor so that you know of any issues that might come up.
-Ask for regular meetings and discuss the progress that has been man.
+Ask for regular meetings and discuss the progress that has been made.&nbsp;

 **4. Learn the neighborhood.** Partner with an agent who knows the area, and get to know your neighbors.